 a.
 Burden: In the prophets, a burden is a “heavy” message of weighty importance, heavy in the sense that it produces sorrow or grief.

 i.
 This burden against Babylon will last until the end of Isaiah 14.
-Clarke says of this passage, “The former part of this prophecy is one of the most beautiful examples of that can be given of the elegance of composition, variety of imagery, and sublimity or sentiment and diction, in the prophetic style; and the later part consists of an ode of supreme and singular excellence.”
+Adam Clarke says of this passage, “The former part of this prophecy is one of the most beautiful examples that can be given of elegance of composition, variety of imagery, and sublimity of sentiment and diction, in the prophetic style; and the latter part consists of an ode of supreme and singular excellence.”

 2. (2-8) An army comes against Babylon.

 “Lift up a banner on the high mountain,

 Raise your voice to them;